sap-linuxlab/community.sap_install/roles/sap_ha_install_anydb_ibmdb2/README.md

 ## Description
 <!-- BEGIN Description -->
-Ansible Role for instantiation of IBM Db2 'Integrated Linux Pacemaker' HADR cluster
+The Ansible Role for instantiation of IBM Db2 'Integrated Linux Pacemaker' HADR cluster.

-Note: IBM Db2 with 'Integrated Linux Pacemaker' can use two deployment models:
+**NOTE:** IBM Db2 with 'Integrated Linux Pacemaker' can use two deployment models:
 - Mutual Failover option, **not** covered by this Ansible Role
 - High Availability and Disaster Recovery (HADR) option for Idle Standby, initialized by this Ansible Role
 <!-- END Description -->